kimzed/sdgai_assignment/README.md

 | macro avg         | 0.97      |        |          |
 | weighted avg      | 0.97      |        |          |

+The model boasts an impressive accuracy of 97%.
+However, it's unclear if the data utilized was included in the training set, which would lead to potential 'data contamination'.
+If the data is not part of the training set, it should still be at least separated geographically from the data used for training and validation.
+This distinction ensures a more accurate representation of the model's ability to generalize on various samples in production time.

+- **AnnualCrop**: Out of the model AnnualCrop predictions, 91% are correct, which indicates a lot of misclassification for this class.
+When the real class is AnnualCrop, the model identifies it correctly 96% of the time.
+The F1-score is 0.93.
+- **PermanentCrop**: It has the lowest F1-score (0.92) among all classes, suggesting it's challenging for the model.

 #### Confusion matrix

 <img src="deliverables/confusion_matrix.png" alt="Wealth Index vs. Number of Household Members (unclustered)" width="500" height="500"/>

+2. **Confusion Matrix**: the confusion matrix provides a detailed view of the model's mistakes.

+- The model exhibits strong performance across most land-use classes with an impressive 97% accuracy. `Highway` and `Residential` classes have perfect scores, suggesting they possess distinct features that the model can discern easily.

+- `PermanentCrop` appears to be the most challenging for the model, likely due to its similarities with other classes like `AnnualCrop`.
+An in-depth analysis might provide insights for improvement.

+In conclusion, while the model is robust, there's potential for enhancement, especially for challenging classes.
+Augmenting training data or focusing on difficult classes, in a way similar to the 'hard negative mining' training approach for binary classification issues.
+It is also not known if the data assessing the model was used for the model or not.
+Different

 ## Acknowledgements